FriendlyUser/vuepress-theme-cool-starter/ReadMe.md

   details: Leverage chartjs and katex
 - title: Diagramming tools
   details: Integrated with mermaid and plantuml
-footer: MIT Licensed | Copyright © 2019-present David Li
+footer: MIT Licensed | Copyright © 2020-present David Li
 ---

 ## Disclaimer

-Currently updated to Vuepress theme V1, issues may arise.
+As of `vuepress@1.7.1` I cannot get this starter template running with vuepress installed globally, it throws an error message for me.

 ## ReadMe